con/duct/README.md

                         False)
   --sample-interval SAMPLE_INTERVAL, --s-i SAMPLE_INTERVAL
                         Interval in seconds between status checks of the running process.
-Sample interval should be larger than the runtime of the process or `duct` may underreport the number of processes started. (default: 1.0) --report-interval REPORT_INTERVAL, --r-i REPORT_INTERVAL
+Sample interval must be less than or equal to Report interval, and achieves the best results when sample is significantly less than the runtime of the process. (default: 1.0) --report-interval REPORT_INTERVAL, --r-i REPORT_INTERVAL
                         Interval in seconds at which to report aggregated data. (default: 60.0)